coachCindy/cindydk-6cf1b/content/pages/about.md

 How could transformative coaching be applied to coaching executives in the workplace?
 On a practical level it would be easy and highly beneficial to do executive management training led by a trained coach.
 As mentioned earlier, change comes from the leaders.
 Implementing transformative coaching as a tool when doing employee development planning, would lead to an entirely different type of conversation and most likely inspire more personal ownership for employee tasks ahead in the future.

 ## Enneagram

-I am very passionate about the Enneagram approach and I plan on becoming a practitioner within the next year.
+I am very passionate about the Enneagram approach and I got certified as an Enneagram Coach earlier this year.
 The Enneagram is a nine-sided figure used in a particular system of analysis to represent the spectrum of possible personality types.
 The Enneagram helps us understand how people react to stress.
 By describing how each Enneatype adapts and responds to both stressful and supportive situations, the Enneagram shows opportunities for personal development and provides a foundation for the understanding of others.
 It can be a great tool to navigate and improve one's human relations.

 I believe it's better to be an original because it's worth more than a copy :)